molily/molily.de/_posts/2020-11-21-testing-angular.md

 This is the crucial moment where we tell Angular: For the `CounterService` dependency, use the value `fakeCounterService` instead.
 This is how we replace the original with a fake.

-In this setup, Angular instantiates and injects a `CounterService` instance whenever a Component, Service, etc. asks for the `CounterService`.
+Normally, Angular instantiates and injects a `CounterService` instance whenever a Component, Service, etc. asks for the `CounterService`.
 By using `{ provide: …, useValue: … }`, we skip the instantiation and directly provide the value to inject.

 The *Arrange* phase is complete now, let us write the actual specs.